aws-samples/amazon-chime-sdk-recording-demo/README.md

     ![postman auth](https://github.com/aws-samples/amazon-chime-sdk-recording-demo/blob/master/resources/postman-app-auth-tab.png)

-2. Start recording by passing the `recordingAction` as "start" and a **url encoded** `meetingURL` for our demo application as query parameters in the POST request to API Gateway.
+2. Start recording by passing `start` to `recordingAction` and a **url encoded** to `meetingURL` for our demo application as query parameters in the POST request to API Gateway.

     ![start recording](https://github.com/aws-samples/amazon-chime-sdk-recording-demo/blob/master/resources/postman-app-start-recording.png)